Other design considerations for login

 The basic information for moderate strength users is:

-Where the Google Authenticator application is to be used the user must already have enabled RealMe code by TXT and their mobile device must have the application downloaded.
+Where an Authenticator application is to be used the user must already have enabled RealMe code by TXT and their mobile device must have the application downloaded.
 Users should also be familiar with how the application works.
 More information is available on www.realme.govt.nz.